-The secret gardens are now open every day and access is signposted via the wood at the rear of How Hill House.
+The secret gardens are open every day and access is signposted via the wood at the rear of How Hill House.
 There is no set entry fee but donations to the How Hill Trust charity are always very welcome to go towards the upkeep of the gardens.

 Well behaved dogs on leads are welcome.